ciroque/the-dagwood/docs/demo/src/02-text-pipeline.md

 ### Canonical Payload Architecture

-A revolutionary insight from our development: only Transform processors update the payload, while Analyze processors contribute metadata:
+A revolutionary insight from the development: only Transform processors update the payload, while Analyze processors contribute metadata:

 ```rust
 // After processor execution